Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 The fiery pass across Eyjafjallajökull

-Þórsmörk – internationally spelled as Thórsmörk – is a hidden valley behind the bulky flanks of Eyjafjallajökull.
+Thórsmörk – in Icelandic spelled as Þórsmörk – is a hidden valley behind the bulky flanks of Eyjafjallajökull.
 It’s full of big mountains, glaciers with volcanoes underneath, huge river valleys and gorges & all kinds of rugged terrain.

 Epic view from behind Eyjafjallajökull into the valley of Thórsmörk.

-The easy way, the hard way (& grand encore)
+The easy way, the hard way (& a grand encore)

-In the meantime, I’ve done this walk in both directions.
+In the meantime, I have done this walk in both directions.

-• The easy way up from Skógar to Fimmvörðuháls and down into Thórsmörk, with an overnight stay at the Fimmvörðuháls hut in June 2014.
+- The easy way up from Skógar to Fimmvörðuháls and down into Thórsmörk (with an overnight stay at the Fimmvörðuháls hut on the top!)

-• The hard way up from Thórsmörk to Fimmvörðuháls and back down again, staying at the Básar hut in September 2017.
+- The hard way up from Thórsmörk to Fimmvörðuháls and back down again.

-I added a route map of all of these at the bottom of this article.
+@ I added a map with all of these routes at the bottom of this article.

 Different options